Laryngospasm: Treatment

-Minor laryngospasm will resolve spontaneously in the majority of cases.
+Most minor laryngospasm get better on its own for most people.

 Laryngospasm is one of the most common intraoperative complications.
 It may be life-threatening as it involves reflex closure of the laryngeal muscles and thus results in inability to ventilate the patient.
 Treatment requires clearing secretions from the oropharynx, applying continuous positive airway pressure with 100% oxygen, followed by deepening the plane of anaesthesia with propofol, and/or paralyzing with succinylcholine.